 The height of a seat isn’t dependent upon the size of the tires, and they usually begin at the height of 10 inches and move upwards till the adult range of 40 inches.

 To be able to ride a balance bike properly, your child’s feet should touch the ground and be able to push themselves forward while sitting on the bike.
-A bike that will perfectly fit your child should have a seat height that is 1.5 inches less than the length of their feet and crotch.

 Weight of The Bike